 Explore it on Goodreads or Amazon.

-Other books by this author include Dangerous Women, The Magicians
+Other books by this author which I have reviewed include Dangerous Women, The Magicians

 Second in The Magicians urban fantasy series for young adults and revolving around the four new rulers of Fillory.